 What is an Extended Warranty?

 The level of protection available ranges from the least expensive "big ticket item" coverage all the way up to the most expensive "bumper to bumper" plans.
 Later on we will review the companies which we have researched and found to offer the most complete coverage at the lowest prices.
 We will discuss the unique features of the CARCHEX compete model.
 Then we will cover WarrantyDirect, another high quality provider.

 Extended Car Warranty Tips

-- Don't buy coverage at the dealership - You will pay too much!
+- Never buy your coverage at the dealership - You will pay too much!

-- Don't buy and extended warranty on price alone - Avoid ultra cheap plans.
+- Never buy an extended warranty on price alone - Avoid ultra cheap plans.

 - Always review the warranty contract before buying.

-- A dealer's brochure is not a contract!
+- The dealer's glossy brochure is not a contract!

 - Get quotes before even going to the dealership

 - Get multiple quotes to compare price and coverage